destroyedlolo/Majordome/Documentations/resource.md

 ## Objects that can be limited

-Only a subset of Majordome's objects can be limited (it's a design choice to avoid data loss).
+Only a subset of Majordome's objects can be limited by resources (*it's a design choice to avoid data loss*).
 Eligible ones are :
 - [Tasks](Task(lua).md)
 - Database's :
   - [archiving](Database/archiving.md)